Where to Buy Candle Making Supplies

 May 12, 2024

-4 min read
+7 min read

 candle-making-supplies-on-table

-3 Tips for Buying Candle Making Supplies
+5 Tips for Buying Candle Making Supplies

-3. If you use beeswax, look for local beekeepers.
+5. If you use beeswax, look for local beekeepers.
 Some beekeepers will sell you beeswax.
 Just Google “beeswax near me”.
 Trust me, it is even cheaper than getting beeswax from a local candle supply company and your local beekeepers will appreciate it!

-What to get from Amazon and what to avoid
+What to get from Amazon and What to Avoid

-I know that Amazon is a convenient place to shop, but I would only recommend getting your candle making tools and equipment from them (melting pitchers, wax melters, thermometers, etc.).
+I know that Amazon is a convenient place to shop, but I would only recommend getting your candle making tools and equipment from them (melting pitchers, wax melters, thermometers, wick bars, etc.).
 Avoid buying candle ingredients from Amazon (wax, fragrance oils, and dyes).

 The quality of the candle ingredients I’ve ordered from Amazon has been very hit or miss.
 I have gotten some questionable beeswax pellets that did not perform well at all.
 The fragrance oils aren’t great either (and most don’t come with clear information about whether they are IFRA certified).
 I have not found Amazon to be a consistent source for quality ingredients, but as I said before, the tools, equipment, and accessories are all fine.
 You can even find some decent candle jars.